 of the world, standing as they do at a great turning point in human history, reaching out for the supposed benefits they think this highly materialistic civilization will confer upon them, are in even more urgent need of it; and what for us is of the greatest importance is that they will listen to this call of God and still possess the spiritual capacity to accept His Teachings.

 The Guardian wrote a long time ago that “the lights of religion are fading out, and its restraints are one by one being abolished …” This is a process daily gathering momentum; the opportunities before us today will not be there tomorrow; the services we fail to render now will not even be possible perhaps a year or two from now.
-For all men, at all times, individually and collectively, there is the choice of the short direct way to one’s goal or the long, painful, devious wandering in the wilderness before reaching it.
+For all men, at all times, individually and collectively, there is the choice of the short direct way to ones goal or the long, painful, devious wandering in the wilderness before reaching it.
 To the degree to which the Bahá’ís go forth at once and convert the masses to this Faith may well depend the entire character of the Dispensation of Bahá’u’lláh in coming centuries.
 We seem to anticipate that regardless of any effort we put forth the result will be the same as if we do nothing but occupy ourselves with our own personal affairs, but this is against all logic and all experience; the quality and quantity of the result will be different.
 The entire history of individuals and nations alike is based on seized opportunities, on effort and success, negligence and failure—why should these inevitable laws be suspended in the case of our own religion?
 The Kingdom of God on earth must and will come, but just how effulgent and consummated that Kingdom will be may depend more than we dream on the daily efforts of the generations of Bahá’ís labouring during the Formative Age of this Faith.
 The purpose of the Divine Plan of ‘Abdu’l-Bahá is to ensure the speedy coming and fullest realization of God’s Kingdom on earth.

 All the Prophets have foretold a time that can best be summed up in “the Day of Judgement”.
 Baha’u’llah elaborated on this during His lifetime; ‘Abdu’l-Bahá, during His journeys to the West, added His own stern warnings; the Guardian, until the end of his life, indicated that the worst ordeals still lay ahead of us.
 A famous journal sums up our present plight in these words: “Acts of casual terrorism, committed for one cause or another or for none are part of the texture of our lives in the 1970’s … there is no pause in violence.
 It is not only as though the vanguard of anarchy were loose in the world; they are indeed at loose in the world … It is like a sign of a civilization in regression, turning back from achievement to neobarbarism.”